 Legend has it that there was once a swimming pool, which was covered over with concrete and made into the present lower gym after a student drowned.
+This legend has not been confirmed.
 Former principal Mario DiMaggio said the pool was located under the floor of the present cafeteria and had been used lately for storage.

 Principal Carmen Guinta later allowed a viewing of the disputed area.
 One access to the pool area is near a stairwell by the boys' lavatory.
 It is used for storage of desks and more (see photo).
 It has a low ceiling and is not inviting for explorers.
 Another access point is through a floor hatchway at the rear of the cafeteria's kitchen cooking area.
 This access is even less inviting.